-Our hands-on reviews of the best baby, toddler, and big-kid sunscreens of 2018 resulted in several clear winners, all of which are creams (no sprays).
+Our hands-on reviews of the best baby, toddler, and big-kid sunscreens of 2019 resulted in several clear winners, all of which are creams (no sprays).
 Here's why: the FDA (Food and Drug Administration) recently announced that they're investigating dangers associated with using spray sunscreen.
 This is because spray sunscreen can catch fire, infants can inhale their harmful chemicals, and it's difficult to see where you've missed during application.
+Sounds pretty bad, right!?

 To find the best sunscreens for kids, we considered several factors in our reviews: chemical exposure, sunscreen effectiveness, length of protection, resilience during water play, the difficulty of application, oily hand-feel, and of course, price!
 For more details about how we considered these factors in our hands-on reviews, scroll down to the bottom of this page.
 Otherwise, let's get into the results!

 |#5.
 Sunology Kid & Baby|